 Results for smaller tourism regions with a visitor sample of 500 or less are less reliable.
 Results vary greatly from year to year.
 For this reason, estimates of GVA, GRP and employment for smaller regions are ‘smoothed’ by taking an average over 3 years.

 However, we did not smooth results for those regions in 2019-20 and 2020-21.
 This is because smoothing would hide the substantial impact of COVID-19 on Australia’s regional economies.

 This release includes:

-As the time series has been revised, it replaces all previous versions.
-It also takes into account a number of key revisions in the source data including changes to:
+The revised time series replaces all previous versions.
+It also considers key revisions in the source data including changes to:

 You can explore summary data by: